 You can also use an editor or an integrated development environment specifically intended for python, such as IDLE, but this is not necessary.
-A plain, old text editor will work fine.
+A plain old text editor will work fine.
 On Windows, Notepad can be used.
 On OS X, you can use TextEdit, which you will find in the Utilities folder within Applications.
-If using TextEdit, be sure to select Format $\rightarrow$ Make Plain Text from the menu.
+If using TextEdit, be sure to select Format $\rightarrow$ Make Plain Text.

-If you want to cheat and not actually type this tutorial script line-by-line as we go, you can find the finished version in the Numerics88 distribution in the directory $examples/cube_with_vtk$ .
+If you want to cheat and not actually type this tutorial script line-by-line as we go, you can find the finished version in the directory tutorials/cube\with\vtk, once you unpack the archive of tutorial data that can be downloaded from http://numerics88.com/downloads.